cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 # Row-By-Agonizing-Row (RBAR) Execution

 Unfortunately, UDFs come with a performance cost.
-Unlike SQL, which is purely declarative, UDFs mix declarative and procedural programming paradigms, making them opaque to the query optimizer.
-As a result, the DBMS must execute UDFs in a naive "row-by-row" fashion, where the UDF is reinvoked for each input row.
+Unlike SQL, which is purely declarative, UDFs mix declarative and procedural programming paradigms.
+A DBMS's query optimizer can effectively reason about SQL, but was never designed to optimize non-declarative UDF code.
+As a consequence, DBMS's execute UDFs as opaque functions (much like built-in functions), evaluatnig them in a naive "row-by-row" fashion.
 In the process, <b>SELECT</b> statements embedded inside the UDF are re-evaluated for each row, dramatically slowing down query execution.
 Database practitioners have termed this naive, inefficient, row-by-row execution of UDFs as [RBAR (Row-By-Agonizing-Row)](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/rbar-row-by-agonizing-row/).